coalfire/make-centos-bootstick/README.md

 # make-centos-bootstick

-Generate a usb bootstick for CentOS.
+Generate a usb bootstick for CentOS, optionally with a custom kickstart, custom sysconfig (boot menu), or remote kickstart.

+The default iso is CentOS 7.
+The iso or mirror may be customized with command line flags.

 ## Requirements